PhamNguyen18/academic-kickstart/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-# bio: My research interests include astrobiology, exoplanets, and data science.
+bio: I am an amateur astronomer and a former academic who loves data and programming.

 interests:
 - Astronomy